DIY Cat Food Can Christmas Ornament #PetSmartCart

 You’ll enjoy it just as much as your cat will enjoy her new Friskies and Fancy Feast food from PetSmart.

 Sox loves beef flavored food, so I was so happy to know that both brands had a wide variety of beef flavors.
 There were ones in gravy, ones that were sliced, ones that were paired with other proteins, and so many more too chose from.
 I was so happy to stock up and save at PetSmart.
-The are new low prices on wet cat food when you purchase 24 cans or more.
 Find your local PetSmart here.

 Would you make this DIY cat food can Christmas ornament?
 Be sure to leave us a comment if you do, and comment to let us know what wet food you’re stocking up on at PetSmart!